-Iconic Humongous Entertainment games like Putt-Putt Saves the Zoo, Spy Fox in “Dry Cereal”, Pajama Sam: No Need To Hide When It’s Dark Outside and Pajama Sam 2: Thunder and Lightning Aren’t So Frightening are being ported to Nintendo Switch in February.
-For anyone who grew up in the edutainment era, it should be a wild blast from the past.
+Iconic Humongous Entertainment games like Putt-Putt Saves the Zoo, Spy Fox in “Dry Cereal”, Pajama Sam: No Need To Hide When It’s Dark Outside and Pajama Sam 2: Thunder and Lightning Aren’t So Frightening are being ported to

 The 1990s and early 2000s were a time of great change for young children.
 While ‘fun’ had previously meant going outside, throwing a ball around or playing dress-ups with family, the adoption of computers at home and in school meant that ‘fun’ slowly began encompassing digital games, too.

 Edutainment games taught kids how to type, or how to solve problems.
 Point-and-click adventures like the Humongous Entertainment games taught kids how to work through basic puzzles, and even introduced concepts like subtraction and addition from an early age.
 In essence, they made learning fun – and edutainment quickly become a prominent feature in early 2000s classrooms, and as computers became affordable enough for the home.

 Read: What can games tell us about girlhood?

 It was in this period that I discovered Freddi Fish – and also titles like Bugdom, Carmen Sandiego, Frippletown, Zoo Keeper, The Crystal Rainforest, Granny’s Garden and Jump Start.
 They were the beginning of a long journey that led me to my current career, reporting on the games industry.